josiahfee/bug-free-octo-dollop/README.md

 2. Answer these questions
    * What are the GitHub usernames and names of your team members?
        * GitHub username 1: amkelly3      name 1: Aaron Kelly
-       * GitHub username 2:       name 2:
+       * GitHub username 2: josiahfee      name 2: Josiah Fee
        * GitHub username 3:       name 3:
-       * GitHub username 4: cchan01  name 4: Chloe Chan
+       * GitHub username 4:       name 4:
    * When did you complete this exercise?
    * How long did it take your team to complete this exercise?